 ‘Driver Care’ — means Ola’s managers, supervisors, team leaders (whichever are relevant) and all employees with supervisory responsibilities.

-‘prescription drugs’ — mean lawful drugs which are prescribed by a medical practitioner for a diagnosed medical purpose and issued by a pharmacist.
+‘prescription drugs’ — means lawful drugs, which are prescribed by a medical practitioner for a diagnosed medical purpose and issued by a pharmacist.

-‘pharmacy drugs’ — mean drugs which are lawfully available at Australian pharmacies (without a prescription) and are required for a legitimate medical purpose.
+‘pharmacy drugs’ — means drugs which are lawfully available at Australian pharmacies (without a prescription) and are required for a legitimate medical purpose.

 ‘under the influence’ — means that a person’s faculties are impaired by the use of drugs or alcohol to the extent that the person is unfit to be entrusted with a duty they perform, or may be called on to perform, with efficiency and safety to themselves and others.

 - observe all directions from Ola in regards to this policy;